Heinrich Sahm

 Heinrich Friedrich Wilhelm Martin Sahm (12 September 1877 – 3 October 1939) was a German lawyer, politician, and diplomat.
-He was the mayor of Danzig from 1919 and President of the Senate (head of government and chief of state) of the Free City of Danzig under League of Nations mandate from 1920 to 1931.
+He was the mayor of Danzig (today, Gdańsk) from 1919 and President of the Senate (head of government and chief of state) of the Free City of Danzig under League of Nations mandate from 1920 to 1931.
 Subsequently, he served as mayor of Berlin until 1935, and joined the Nazi Party in 1933.
-From 1936 until his death, Sahm served as ambassador of the German Reich in Norway.
-The younger son of Heinrich Alexander Sahm (1837–1901), a needle maker (manufacturer of needles and pins) and Shopkeeper, and Wilhelmina née Schußmann (1843–1920).
-The elder brother Johannes (1876–1927) ran a haberdashery shop in his hometown after his parents.
+From 1936 until his death, Sahm served as the ambassador of the German Reich to Norway.